Students as innovators: a digital humanities and GLAM sector collaboration to produce new web-based content through student led projects

 The grading system actively rewards students for engaging with tools and technologies that are new to them.
 Projects that show exceptional success in public engagement, creativity, and originality were also awarded points within the matrix.

 Typically we agreed about the excellence of the top 10% of projects, but often we found that what we valued as educators did not exactly align with what was useful or engaging for GLAM.
 For us as DH researchers some projects that critically interrogated the nature of digital collections were fascinating, but for colleagues engaged in developing education materials for schools these projects were less relevant.
-In other situations we as experts in digital methodology might judge a project to be technically not very ambitious, but when these were backed up with rich content they were often amongst the most popular with the collaborating institution.
-The very simplicity of the tools and interface meaning they would have broad appeal.
+In other situations we, as experts in digital methodology, might judge a project to be technically not very ambitious, but when these were backed up with rich content they were often amongst the most popular with the collaborating institution.
+The simplicity of the tools and interface meant they would have broad appeal and were easier to implement.
 These differences of opinion have now become a valuable aspect of the course itself, and students are made aware of the fact that opinions can differ depending on context.
 Where we might reward a student for taking on a difficult coding project, a GLAM institution can point out that they need a more polished prototype to move forward.
 This becomes a useful learning moment for the cohort.
 Projects built with free open source software, such as maps and timelines, have demonstrated to colleagues working on public engagement that not all digital projects require expensive, bespoke solutions.

 Five projects from the pilot course were chosen by the NMA to include in the ‘Defining Moments Digital Classroom’, and are incorporated into a ‘student showcase’ on the site, intended to support teachers and also to encourage school students to try to develop their own projects.
 The students responsible for developing the prototypes were all awarded a $1,000 stipend, and continued to work with museum professionals to further develop their digital projects.
 The collaborative project course run with the British Library in 2019 won the British Library Labs Competition’s Education Category in 2020 (Nurmikko-Fuller, 2020).
 Following the pilot, NMA lead David Arnold stated that “It’s a great example of partnerships – where partnerships are productive and serve the interests of all parties involved.
 They can take a life of their own on, and this one did.
 I think it became more interesting and productive than any of us thought it would at the start.”
 This opinion was shared by the students themselves, Thomas Larkin, a final year engineering student (who built the Snowy Hydro game and the Fantastic Bestiaries) reported that “It has been an excellent experience for me to be working alongside the museum in the months after coursework completed and working as a bit of a freelance web developer/designer.
 I think it is fantastic for students like me to be engaging with national institutions because the outcomes of a project such as this are mutually beneficial.”

 Collaborative, collections-based, and project-led learning presents unique opportunities for students at both the undergraduate and postgraduate levels to engage with cultural heritage collections.
 What began as a pilot program has now become a permanent fixture of our teaching.
 It has offered a productive way for a small research centre to engage with a range of GLAM partners, and offered them the chance to see how to use collections in the digital space, from marketing to games to advanced research projects.
 Students enrolled in Digital Humanities courses from diverse cultural and disciplinary backgrounds are introduced to GLAM institutions as partners.
 For some students they are able to see the opportunities for future work pathways in GLAM, but for others it demonstrates that these institutions and their collections are open for engagement.
 A straw poll regularly taken at the beginning of our Advanced Projects course typically reveals that fewer than 50% of students have set foot in the National Museum (situated only 10 minutes walk from campus), and even fewer have ever looked at a digital collections website.
+The reasons for these vary.
+Some students are new to Canberra so have not had the opportunity to visit in person, but others report not being sure if it was of interest, or assuming it was more for tourists.
+This resonates with various research findings on the barriers for museum visitation, especially by younger adults (Kay, Wong & Polonsky, 2009).
+This approach to collaboration therefore also opens up new audiences and new modes of engagement with students beyond the usual museum studies and curatorial studies cohorts.
 These courses deliberately build on the new interest in co-creation, lab-driven work that is driving digital humanities projects in both academic research and GLAM.
 This particular version has a focus on students as drivers of creation.
-The approaches taken by these students illustrate possibilities for rapid, low budget project development in both collaborative university courses and in the GLAM sector.
+The approaches taken by the students illustrate possibilities for rapid, low budget project development in non-educational contexts.
+The course design works well with an interdisciplinary Digital Humanities cohort, but could be adapted to suit discipline-specific courses in art history, museum studies, archaeology, social history, and others.

 The authors would like to acknowledge the support of our colleagues at the participating GLAM institutions: the National Museum of Australia, the British Library and the National Film and Sound Archive.
 Particular thanks go to David Arnold (NMA), Matthew Noonan (NMA), Mahendra Mahey (BL) and Doug Newton-Walters (NFSA).
 We would also like to thank Professors Bruce Scates and Rae Frances at the ANU who helped to establish introductions that led to the pilot program.
 We also particularly thank all our students who have participated with a high level of enthusiasm and professionalism in each iteration of this course.